Best Mattress of 2020

 - The thickness of each of the mattress’s layers

 A basic foam mattress has two foam layers.
-The bottom support layer is typically high-density poly-foam, while the top comfort layer is a soft, responsive foam such as memory foam to provide comfort.
+The bottom support layer is typically durable poly-foam, while the top comfort layer is a soft, responsive foam such as memory foam to provide comfort.
 More layers can be added to create a bed that offers more support, such as a transition foam layer for added responsiveness and pressure-point relief.

 Memory foam has grown in popularity, probably because it’s a soft material and molds itself to your body for comfort and pressure relief.